EnchantDance: Unveiling the Potential of Music-Driven Dance Movement

 \section{Introduction}

 Music and dance, as expressive art forms, have captivated human emotions throughout history and find wide application in movies, games, and various industries in modern society~\cite{hanna1987dance}.
 The creation of high-quality 3D dance animation, however, remains a costly endeavor, demanding the involvement of experienced dancers and expensive motion-capture equipment.
-Moreover, the utilization of computational methods for automatic dance generation can alleviate the burdensome process of manual creation.
-Such methods~\cite{chen2021choreomaster,siyao2022bailando,tseng2023edge} hold the potential to aid animators in the creation of novel dance sequences from music.
+The utilization of computational methods for automatic dance generation can alleviate the burdensome process of manual creation.
+Such methods~\cite{chen2021choreomaster,siyao2022bailando,tseng2023edge} have the potential to aid animators in creating novel dance sequences from music.

-Despite these advancements, several challenges remain in the music-driven dance motion generation: (1) Weak correlation between music and dance: the diversity of dance movements, which shapes the high-dimensional distribution of body movements, and the rich genre and beat information of music result in a multiple mapping problem.
-To ensure the generalization of the model, a large-scale training dataset is often required.
-(2) Scarcity of large-scale data: compared to the text-to-motion dataset~\cite{guo2022generating}, which can span dozens of hours, the music-to-dance field lacks sufficient data volume to generate high-fidelity and well-generalized dance movements.
-(3) Fragile consistency of dance genres: dance styles are characterized by distinct movement patterns, with specific constraints on the suitability and relevance of dance poses to a given genre and musical accompaniment.
+Despite these advancements in automatic choreography, achieving high-fidelity music-driven dance motion generation remains challenging due to the intricate interplay between motion diversity and acoustic complexity. \textbf{Weak correlation between music and dance.} The diversity of dance movements, which shapes the high-dimensional distribution of body movements, and the rich genre and beat information in music lead to a one-to-many mapping problem.
+To ensure the generalization of the model, a large-scale training dataset is often required. \textbf{Scarcity of large-scale data.} Compared to the text-to-motion dataset~\cite{guo2022generating}, which can span dozens of hours, the music-to-dance field lacks sufficient data volume to generate high-fidelity and well-generalized dance movements. \textbf{Fragile consistency of dance genres.} Dance styles are characterized by distinct movement patterns, with specific constraints on the suitability and relevance of dance poses to a given genre and musical accompaniment.
 The absence of genre-specific information may result in the incorporation of multiple dance styles within a single piece, thereby diminishing the expressiveness and coherence of the performance (e.g., Latin dance motions in ballet music).
 However, dance sequences are often long-term, and it will become difficult to maintain the consistency of dance genres.